caskabove/.github/profile/README.md

-## Hi there 👋
+## Hello Welcome to the CaskAbove GitHub organization Page 👋
-We are a tech Company
+We are building a tech company.
+Our current focus is on building websites through the use of WordPress.
 <!--

 **Here are some ideas to get you started:**